cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 - Fix a bad logic in Seed Behavior which causes it to self-destruct.
 - Add API for adjusting rotational radius on the Option Seed.
 - Change default values for horizontal offset within the API due to a bad computation being reworked.

-**3.3.7**
-- Remove the jitter movement of the Options.
-- Widen the distance of the seeds from the survivor to avoid self collisions.
-- Increase the damage of Option Seed through the default config.
-- Improve a a lot of the checking so that it also checks when the game is paused without affecting visual computations.
-- Improve the implementation of Gradius' Option so that sound effects will properly register.
-- Warnings reported within the game are actually safe bugs.
-Finally resolved that and properly disposed of data when possible.

 *For the full changelog, check this [wiki page](https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod/wiki/Changelog).*